-Who is eligible to present at the ICE Exchange?
+Who presents at the ICE Exchange?

-- Credentialing researchers and faculty;
+- Credentialing researchers and faculty

 - Credentialing consultants*

 *If you are an employee of a company that provides products or consulting services to credentialing organizations, you must co-present with at least one representative from a credentialing body for your submission to be considered.